Progressive Jewish Thought and the New Anti-Semitism

-"Progressive" Jewish Thought and the New Anti-Semitism is a 2006 essay written by Alvin Hirsch Rosenfeld, director of Indiana University's Center for the Study of Contemporary Antisemitism and professor of English and Jewish Studies.
+" 'Progressive' Jewish Thought and the New Anti-Semitism" is a 2006 essay written by Alvin Hirsch Rosenfeld, director of Indiana University's Center for the Study of Contemporary Antisemitism and professor of English and Jewish Studies.
 It was published by the American Jewish Committee (AJC) with an introduction by AJC executive director David A. Harris.
 The essay claims that a "number of Jews, through their speaking and writing, are feeding a rise in virulent antisemitism by questioning whether Israel should even exist".

 The essay

 Motivation

 Rosenfeld described his motivation for writing the essay in an interview featured on the CampusJ blog:

 Over the last few years I've been focusing a lot of my research on present day anti-Semitism....
 In the course of my research I began to notice that some of the people who were voicing some of the harshest hostility were themselves Jews, especially Jews on the radical Left.
 I wanted to document and try to explain their words, which struck me as often being extreme.

-Rosenfeld explained his motivation to The New York Times saying he "wanted to show that in an age when anti-Semitism is resurgent, Jews thinking the way they're thinking is feeding into a very nasty cause....
+Rosenfeld explained his motivation to The New York Times; he "wanted to show that in an age when anti-Semitism is resurgent, Jews thinking the way they're thinking is feeding into a very nasty cause....
 Opposing Israel's settlement of the West Bank or treatment of Palestinians 'is, in itself, not anti-Semitic', [Rosenfeld] writes; it is questioning Israel's right to exist that crosses the line."